SGpp/DisCoTec/docs/simple_tutorial.md

   return 0;
 }
 ```

-Instantiating a `ProcessGroupWorker` at the beginning of the scope sets up some data structures,
+Instantiating a `ProcessGroupWorker` at the beginning of the scope sets up some
-in particular a `TaskWorker` and a `SparseGridWorker`.
+data structures, in particular a `TaskWorker` and a `SparseGridWorker`.
 Coming back to the [parallelism in DisCoTec](./parallelism.md):

 ![schematic of MPI ranks in DisCoTec](../gfx/discotec-ranks.svg)

-The `TaskWorker` deals with the task execution and other within-group operations (vertical in the graphics), while the
+The `TaskWorker` deals with the task execution and other within-group
-`SparseGridWorker` handles the operations across groups, such as the reduction in the combination (horizontal in the graphics).
+operations (vertical in the graphics), while the `SparseGridWorker` handles the
+operations across groups, such as the reduction in the combination
+(horizontal in the graphics).
-The `ProcessGroupWorker` bundles the two and adds abstracts functions required for further control hierarchies.
+The `ProcessGroupWorker` bundles the two and adds abstracts functions required
+for further control hierarchies.
-If you want to add further functionality to DisCoTec, this would be a typical extension point.
+If you want to add further functionality to DisCoTec, this would be a typical
+extension point.
 Otherwise, it's just where functions are encapsulated for you to use!

-## Combine!
+## Combine

 Compile the code using your familiar build tools.
-MPI and DisCoTec should be the only immediate dependencies.
+MPI and DisCoTec should be
+the only immediate dependencies.

 ```sh
 $ mpiexec -n 8 ./tutorial_example